omnetpp/AutonomousShipExpo23/index.md

 So how can OMNEST be useful?
 OMNEST is a discrete event simulation system, which can be customized and extended to your needs, but provides you with a great basis to develop and test your products.

+Our simulation platform allows engineers and researchers to accurately model and simulate complex maritime environments, enabling more efficient and effective design and testing of autonomous ship systems.

 Many of our existing clients use OMNEST for network simulation.
 In-vehicle networks, ad-hoc wireless networks, LTE and 5G networks, sensor networks, satellite networking, underwater communications, V2X, etc. The list is very long.
 OMNEST is the commercial version of the OMNeT++ simulator, which is widely used for academic research, teaching course work at various schools and universities.

 Should you have any questions at all, I would be very happy to hear from you.
 Please feel free to send me an email at *gabor dot tabi (curly”at”sign) omnest dot com*.

+---
+## Why Choose OMNEST?
+1. **Realistic and Dynamic Simulations:** Our advanced simulation engine enables modeling of maritime environments, mobility, vessel interactions, and sensor simulations.
+Experience realistic scenarios that help evaluate and validate autonomous ship systems.

+2. **Modularity and Extensibility:** OMNEST's modular architecture seamlessly integrates with various simulation components, models, and libraries.
+Customize your simulation environment to meet specific requirements and adapt as your project evolves.

+3. **Efficient Development Workflow:** Our intuitive modeling and simulation tools enable rapid prototyping and testing of autonomous ship systems, reducing time-to-market and increasing overall productivity.

+4. **Comprehensive Analysis and Visualization:** OMNEST offers robust analysis and visualization capabilities to gain insights from simulation data.
+Analyze system performance, identify bottlenecks, and make data-driven decisions to optimize autonomous ship systems.

 ---